 Day of the Dead Activities

 I haven’t included a schedule because these don’t need to be done in any order, and unless you have a ton of extra time, I doubt you’ll want to do everything on this list.

-You can download the book and the short story below.
-They have instructions in the document and reading activities.
+You can download the book below.
+It includes instructions in the document and reading activities.
 I also have a video of me reading the Spanish part of the non-fiction book as well.

 Aidan and I read the non-fiction book together, and then we talked for a couple of minutes about the differences between how we view death in the United States and how death is viewed in Mexico.
 I do wish death wasn’t such a taboo topic in the US.
 I think it makes death more scary when we don’t talk about it.
 I think a tradition where we can remember loved ones who have died is a beautiful tradition.